 - We will acknowledge receipt of your complaint within three working days - We will record your complaint and our initial assessment.
-If your complaint does not relate to our statutory function, we will tell you - We will allocate your complaint for investigation and provide you with the name of our investigation officer.
-We aim to complete our investigation within 30 working days - We will contact the public body you think may be breaching the Code of Practice in respect of the holding of your personal data and seek any information we require to investigate your complaint.
-We may contact you for further information - The Commissioner will review the investigating officer's report.
-The Commissioner will make a written determination of his overall findings, including whether there has been a breach of the Code of Practice - If a breach of the Code is established, the Commissioner will publish his findings in a report unless it is of a minor nature.
-A compliance notice may be served on the body concerned by the Scottish Biometrics Commissioner - Once the Commissioner has made his determination, a letter will be sent to the complainer and body complained about with the outcome of the investigation.
-A copy of the Commissioner's written determination will be provided

-If you are not satisfied with the Commissioner's determination you can request a meeting with the Commissioner of the SBC's investigation officer.

-If you remain unsatisfied with the Commissioner's findings or determination, you may wish to contact a solicitor to take further legal advice
+If your complaint does not relate to our statutory function, we will tell you. - We will allocate your complaint for investigation and provide you with the name of our investigating officer.
+We aim to complete our investigation within thirty working days. - We will contact the public body you think may be breaching the Code of Practice in respect of the holding of your personal biometric data and seek any information we require to investigate your complaint.
+We may contact you for further information.

+- The Commissioner will then review the investigating officers report.
+The Commissioner will make a written determination of his overall findings, including whether there has been a breach of the Code of Practice. - If a breach of the Code is established, the Commissioner will publish his findings in a published report unless it is of a minor nature.
+A compliance notice may be served on the body concerned by the Scottish Biometrics Commissioner. - Once the Commissioner has made his determination, a letter will be sent to the complainer and body complained about with the outcome of the investigation.
+A copy of the Commissioner's written determination will be provided. - If you are not satisfied with the Commissioner's determination you can request a meeting with the Commissioner or SBC investigation officer. .If you remain unsatisfied with the Commissioner's finding or determination, you may wish to contact a solicitor to take further legal advice.

-Appendix B - Consent Form
+Appendix B. Consent Form.

-omplaining for someone else
+Complaining for someone else

-omplainer's Name:
+Nomo

-epresentative's Name:
+Name:

-epresentative's Address:
+Address:

-epresentative's Contact information:
+Contact information:

-/hat is your relationship to the complainer?
+What is your relationship to this person?

-/e need the person affected by the complaint to sign the consent form below, if they can, to allow you to omplain for them.
+We need the person affected by the complaint to sign the consent below, if they can, to allow you to complain for them.
 If they are unable to sign for any reason, please tell us why.

-onsent
+Consent

-authorise the person or organisation named above to make my complaint to the Scottish Biometrics ommissioner for me.
+I authorise the person or organisation named ABOVE to make my complaint to the Scottish Biometrics Commissioners for me.

-understand that the Scottish Biometrics Commissioner may access and review information held by the rganisation I am complaining about.
-I understand that the Scottish Biometrics Commissioner may need to ontact a third party about my complaint.
-The Scottish Biometrics Commissioner will usually let my
+I understand that the Scottish Biometrics Commissioners may access and review information held by the organisation I am complaining about.
+I understand that the Scottish Biometrics Commissioners may need to contact a third party about my complaint.
+The Scottish Biometrics Commissioners will usually let my representative(s) know about this.

-I also understand that the Scottish Biometrics Commissioner may share information about me with my representative(s).
+I also understand that the SBC may share information about me with my representative(s).
 Depending on the nature of the complaint, this may include sensitive personal information.

+Signature:

+Please note : If you have any questions or concerns, please contact the Scottish Biometrics Commissioners to discuss.
+By signing this form, you are agreeing that all communication with the Scottish Biometrics Commissioners on your complaint will be done via the person or organisation authorised to make the complaint on your behalf.